Over the years I have been asked hundreds of questions regarding Plumbing and Gas, some more than others.

 The first thing to find out is the water pressure that the council provides.
 You can do this by putting a pressure gauge on the nearest hose tap to your water meter.
 It would be better to get the pressure from directly after the meter so you can be 100% sure of the pressure you are being provided.

 Next question – is the pressure poor at every outlet?
 If no, then it could just be a bit of a blockage in the aerator of just one tap.

-If the pressure problem more from the hot water side then it could also be a tempering valve strainer blockage.
-(Call a plumber)
+If the pressure problem is more from the hot water side then it could also be a tempering valve strainer blockage (Call a plumber).

-If the pressure has been poor since you moved in, but the council pressure is good, it isn’t galvanised pipe, then check he size of your water pipes, they maybe too small for your house.
+If the pressure has been poor since you moved in, but the council pressure is good, and it isn’t galvanised pipe, then check the size of your water pipes.
+They may be too small for your house.
 Do you experience big pressure drops?
-If yes then your pipe size maybe inadequate in parts of your house.
+If yes then your pipe size may be inadequate in parts of your house.

 61. Are galvanised water pipes dangerous to drink from?

 Yes they are, especially over the long term and when installed before copper water pipes.
 The zinc coating can leach trace amounts of lead.